inverno-io/inverno-mods/inverno-security/README.md

 SecurityContext<PersonIdentity, RoleBasedAccessController> securityContext = SecurityContext.of(authentication, identity, accessController);
 ```

-This construct can be useful for testing but it is important to remember that the API specifies that an authentication must represent the proof that credentials were authenticated which basically guarantees that the security context can be trusted.
-As a result, the security manager should always be prefered to create the security context.
+This construct can be useful for testing, but it is important to remember that the API specifies that an authentication must represent the proof that credentials were authenticated which basically guarantees that the security context can be trusted.
+As a result, the security manager should always be preferred to create the security context.

 ### Authentication

 An authentication results from an authentication process and represents the proof that [credentials](#credentials) were authenticated, typically by an [authenticator](#authenticator).
 In other words, it guarantees that the entity accessing the application has provided credentials and that they have been authenticated successfully or not.

-An `Authentication` is always present in a security context but this does not means credential have been successfully authenticated, it simply means that there was an authentication.
-It can then takes three forms:
+An `Authentication` is always present in a security context but this does not mean credential have been successfully authenticated, it simply means that there was an authentication.
+It can then take three forms:

 - **anonymous** which corresponds to an authentication which is not authenticated with no cause of error and indicates that authentication was bypassed and application is accessed anonymously.
-- **denied** which corresponds to an authentication which is not authenticated with a cause of error (e.g invalid credentials...) and indicates a failed authentication.
+- **denied** which corresponds to an authentication which is not authenticated with a cause of error (e.g. invalid credentials...) and indicates a failed authentication.
 - **granted** which corresponds to an authenticated authentication and indicates a successful authentication.

 From there, it is up to the application to authorize anonymous access and decide what to do in case of denied access.
 The following example shows how to fully handle authentication in a security context: